 This specialty prepares graduates for the advanced practice role of nursing and health care management.
-The specialty is designed to prepare the graduate for multiple roles on an interdisciplinary health management team in nurse managed clinics, managed care firms, acute care settings, community based clinic and ambulatory care centers with skills in strategy planning, designing, managing, and evaluating programs and resources within a variety of health care settings.
-Classes are offered in a concentrated format of four or five day meetings, three or four times each semester.
-On-line conferencing is required between sessions.
-Students must have computer and internet access.
+This specialty is designed to prepare nurses at the graduate level to manage the delivery of nursing and health care services across multiple settings and specialty areas.
+The curriculum provides a series of integrated learning experiences that focus on the development of individuals with keen analytic and quantitative skills who are capable of leadership and innovation in a dynamic health care system.
+Graduates acquire the breadth of management knowledge and skills needed to perform effectively and assume leadership positions in health care delivery organizations.
+Classes are offered in a concentrated format of four or five day meetings over three or four times each semester.
+Project work and on-line conferencing are required between sessions.
+Student must have proficient computer skills and Internet access.